cyclejs-community/README/README.md

 We do not tolerate behaviour that makes other contributors feel harassed or unwelcome.
 Please see the **[code of conduct](https://github.com/cyclejs-community/cyclejs-community/blob/master/CODE-OF-CONDUCT.md)**.

 In short, don't be a dick and consider how others will perceive your actions.
-If you experience any negative interactions, please contact either @tylors or @widdershin and we will do our best to help.
+If you experience any negative interactions, please contact either [Tylor](https://github.com/TylorS) or [Nick](https://github.com/widdershin) and we will do our best to help.
 If in doubt, get in touch.

 Getting involved
 ---